 The Tunnel Gallery is an exploration of public art in Middlesbrough.
-Delivered as a collaboration between Navigator North, The Auxiliary, Tees Valley Arts and Platform A Gallery.
-Site specific temporary works responding to heritage are shown in the pedestrian underpass in Middlesbrough Railway Station, the billboard under the A66 bridge on Albert Road and online via virtual galleries and website.
-Four new commissions will continue to build upon the pilot project which took place between October 2020 and April 2021.
+Site specific temporary works are shown in the pedestrian underpass in Middlesbrough Railway Station, the billboard under the A66 bridge on Albert Road and virtually via a dedicated website.

 From 2020 (HSHAZ cultural pilot project) this new iteration of The Tunnel Gallery has been led and programmed by four independent arts organisations in Middlesbrough including; Tees Valley Arts, Navigator North, Platform A Gallery and The Auxiliary who are founding members of Middlesbrough Cultural Partnership.

 As the first project for Middlesbrough’s High Street Heritage Action Zone, curatorial themes investigate how artists and communities can respond to the hidden heritage of Middlesbrough through artist commissions.
 Each commission is led by one of the four organisations, with commissioned artists encouraged to share their research and creative process with audiences and participants.
 Artist produced resources include illustrations for colouring in, artwork guides and ‘How To’ instructions and community produced zines.

 Between 2020 and April 2022 eight commissions have taken place, with further commissions planned for 2022 and beyond.
 Developments within the HSHAZ are being taken into consideration including works within Exchange Square and Middlesbrough Railway Station which may affect the physical locations currently being utilised by The Tunnel Gallery.